woonki94/quartz/content/index.md

 ## 📝 Why I Built This

 This site helps me:
-- Record what I learn
+- Record what I've learned
 - Reflect on problem-solving patterns
 - Connect theory with practice
 - Create a searchable and linkable knowledge base